Shola-Ayeotan/BudChat/README.md

 # 💬 BuddyChat

-A simple Streamlit app demonstrating how to build a chatbot using OpenAI's GPT-3.5.
+Welcome to **BuddyChat**, a simple and interactive chatbot built using Streamlit and OpenAI's GPT-3.5.

+## Features

+- **Interactive Chat Interface**: Users can engage in real-time conversations with the chatbot.
+- **User-Friendly Design**: Built with Streamlit for excellent user experience.

+## How to Run the App

 [![Open BudChat App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://budchat.streamlit.app/)

-### How to run it
+### Installation

 1. Install the requirements